Scott3142/python-programming/codelabs/part-3.md

 ```

 Positive
 : **A Place in a List Is Called an Index** <br><br> Numbering places, i.e., indexing, always begins with zero.
 The list's first value is located at index 0, the second value at index 1, the third value at index 2, and so on.
-In programs, an index is denoted with a variable called `i`.
+In programs, an index is often denoted with a variable called `i`.

 ### Iterating Over a List